sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-keyring-pam</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Pam module for unlocking keyrings
+Short desc    : Pam module for unlocking keyrings
 URL          : https://wiki.gnome.org/Projects/GnomeKeyring
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : The gnome-keyring-pam package contains a pam module that can
+Descript     : The gnome-keyring-pam package contains a pam module that can
              : automatically unlock the "login" keyring when the user logs in.
 ```